automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Barapasaurus.md

 # Barapasaurus
-## Description: Probably the first of the giant sauropods.
+## Probably the first of the giant sauropods.